DaihaoWu/Change-in-Chemical-Concentration-in-Newly-Constructed-Homes/STA490-Group-5-main/README.md

 # STA490-Group-5
-STA490 Group 5 project with Dr. Miriam Diamond (UofT) on Chemical Concentrations in new constructed homes.
+STA490 project with Dr. Miriam Diamond, Professor Vianey Leos Barajas, Sara Vaezafshar and Yovna Junglee on Chemical Concentrations in new constructed homes.

 ## Contacts